mandroid6/mandroid6.github.io/_posts/2017-09-29-Convolutional-Neural-Networks-II.md

 For values which are below a certain threshold ( here 0), the relu function doesn't update the parameters at all.
 It simply dies.
 For a particular training example to be considered for training, it needs to have a set minimum value for the neuron to be activated.
 Also Relu helps us reduce the vanishing and exploding gradient problem faced in most deep neural network, as Relu provides efficient gradient propogation.

-> Will be adding other sections of teh post soon!
+> Will be adding other sections of the post soon!